Don't see your question answered? Let us know! Contact us at 202-464-3400 or info@IBHRE.org .

 Is there a prep course for the exam?

 Refer to IBHRE's Exam Preparation page.

 Are any courses required to take the exam?

 There are no course requirements for taking the exam.
-You may attend the courses that best meet your own schedule, travel budget and learning development needs.

 Is there a way that I can become familiar with the computer-based testing software?

 Yes.
 A free copy of IBHRE Computer-Based Testing Tutorials are available on the IBHRE website for immediate download.
 These tutorials are designed to orientate candidates to the computer-based testing software and explain key navigation functions.
 A tutorial will also be available to all candidates during the first 15 minutes of their exam.
 IBHRE strongly recommends that you take time to review this tutorial before exam day.